 Hababy is a prototype aimed at helping pregnant refugee women identify the top five red-flags of a pregnancy at risk and improve communications between medical personnel and the pregnant women they support.

 Hababy has the potential to rapidly access women that need help under a intransit/refugee camp context.
 The project is exploring how lightweight information, such as quick identification of life-threatening pregnancy symptoms, a patient-owned health record and timely resources for medical professionals, can improve care.
-We are currently exploring how Hababy can support the vision of the Syrian Medical association to bring a standardised approach to antenatal care for pregnant women in refugee camps.
+We are currently exploring how Hababy can bring a standardised approach to antenatal care for pregnant women in refugee camps.

 Soul Medicine is a mental well-being programme designed to reduce loneliness and depression by sending crowdsourced feel-good knowledge courses and quotes.